Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Demonstration

-Volumetric models of the structural organization of biological polymers - proteins and nucleic acids, their comparison with models of artificial polymers (for example, polyvinyl chloride).
+Three-dimensional models of the structural organization of biological polymers - proteins and nucleic acids, their comparison with models of artificial polymers (for example, polyvinyl chloride).

 Metabolism and energy conversion in the cell.
 Transport of substances across the cell membrane.
-Pino and phagocytosis.
+Pino- and phagocytosis.
 Intracellular digestion and energy storage; breakdown of glucose.
 Biosynthesis of proteins, fats and carbohydrates in the cell.

 Topic 2.3.
-Cell structure and function (5 h)
+Cell structure and function (5 hours)

 Demonstration

-Laboratory and practical work (1h)
+Laboratory and practical work (1 hour)

 Study of cells of bacteria, plants and animals on ready-made micropreparations *.

 Topic 3.1.
-Reproduction of organisms (2 h)
+Reproduction of organisms (2 hours)

 Demonstration